-The Cootamundra Wattle is a fast growing small tree, and has been popular for many years with gardeners.
-In our mind Acacia baileyana looks best when grafted as a standard, this treatment slows the growth rate and it achieves a wonderful weeping effect.
+Cootamundra Wattle is a fast-growing small tree and has been popular for many years with gardeners.
+In our mind, Acacia baileyana looks best when grafted as a standard.
+This treatment slows the growth rate, and it achieves a wonderful weeping effect.

-In a sunny position and a well drained soil this is an easy care plant.
-It will grow in a little shade, however flowering is best in full sun.
+In a sunny position and well-drained soil, this is an easy-care plant.
+It will grow in a little shade; however, flowering is best in full sun.

 - Dig the soil over well to twice the diameter of the container.